 - Communities of color are located disproportionately in heat islands, who would see significant health improvements and energy cost savings with more urban tree canopy.

 This is not an exhaustive list.
 We need to install electric vehicle charging stations and electrify our buildings.
 We need to improve the quality of our soil and increase our recycling and composting.
 Just about every action that allows for a clean economic transformation is labor intensive.
 We can’t simply put back the economy the way it was.
 We need to rebuild for a healthier future.
 Let’s put climate action at the core of our recovery and save future Marylanders from future crises.

 - Fund climate programs to restore the economy, Baltimore Sun, 7/15/2020

 - Environmental advocates say clean energy can fire up lagging economy, WDVM, 6/11/2020

-- CCAN FACTSHEET: A Climate Stimulus for Maryland
+- CCAN Action Fund FACTSHEET: Climate Stimulus Now

 - Gonzales Maryland Poll: 64% of Marylanders agree the PSC should speed up wind and solar permitting